 Students will receive a Semester One report, including a progress mark and provisional grade and an examination mark where applicable.
 The final grades and marks shown on the end of year report will be the combined achievement of the student over the entire year.
 For all ATAR and General courses, students are awarded both a grade and a mark out of 100.
 Courses with a practical component will also receive a mark out of 100 for that component.

 There are compulsory external WACE examinations for all final year students in ATAR courses.
-For Year 12 students, the school scores will be combined with the student's WACE examination scores and an aggregate score of the best four courses is used by TISC to determine an Australian Tertiary Admissions Rank (ATAR) for university entrance.
-The TEA will be calculated by adding a student's best four scaled scores plus 10% of that student's best Language Other Than English (LOTE) scaled score if they have sat an examination in a LOTE.
-This converted to an ATAR, which tells a student’s rank relative to other students.
+For Year 12 students, the school scores will be combined with the student’s WACE examination scores and then scaled.
+The best four scaled scores are added to form a Tertiary Entrance Aggregate (TEA) and this is then converted to an Australian Tertiary Admissions Rank (ATAR) for university entrance.
+Eligible students will also receive a 10% bonus to their TEA from their best Language Other Than English (LOTE) scaled score as well as for their Mathematics Methods and Mathematics Specialist scaled scores, irrespective if these scaled scores were counted in their best four.

 A student must complete the structured educational and assessment program for each course.
 A student who, without acceptable reason, does not meet this requirement will be at risk of receiving a D or E grade.
 Grades below C may place the achievement of the Western Australian Certificate of Education (WACE) at risk.
 The class teacher will notify the parent in writing about the risk of failure for the student.
-If the matter is not resolved satisfactorily, there will be subsequent communication with the parent by the head of learning area or the Program Coordinator.
+If the matter is not resolved satisfactorily, there will be subsequent communication with the parent by the Heads of Learning Area or the Program Coordinator.

 Students with poor attendance are at risk of receiving a D or E grade and they will be referred to the Student Services staff.
 Parents will be contacted and a plan developed and action taken in a collaborative manner.
 Chronic non-attendance may be referred to the regional office for intervention.